tothienbao6a0/SlidesPDFtoDocsNoteConverter/README.md

     *   Select the latest version of the library.
     *   Click "Save".

-4.  **Copy the Script Code:**  Copy the complete script code (provided below) into the Google Apps Script editor.
+4.  **Copy the Script Code:**  Copy the complete script code (provided in the file) into the Google Apps Script editor.

 5.  **Replace the Placeholder:**  In the script, replace `"YOUR_PDF_FILE_ID_HERE"` with the actual ID of your PDF file in Google Drive.
 See "Finding the PDF File ID" below for instructions.